-Responsible use of genome editing could be the solution for some of India’s pressing problems.
+Responsible use of genome editing could be the solution to some of India’s pressing problems.
 It is high time that India utilizes this cutting-edge tool to its own needs and ensure affordable health care for all its people.

 - What do you understand by CRISPR Cas9 editing technology?
-There is growing fear that the promising gene-editing system is being prematurely utilized for clinical purposes.
+There is a growing fear that the promising gene-editing system is being prematurely utilized for clinical purposes.
 Examine.

 - Should humans take control of their genetic fate, and rewrite the DNA of future generations?
 Discuss.

 - Madan Mohan Malaviya – Important Personalities of Modern India - March 30, 2020